 Reverb is one of those effects that simply will not go away.
-While there are some excellent DSP (digital signal processor) based reverb systems that really do sound very natural, the unique sound of spring reverb tanks is still preferred by a great many guitarists and many electric/ electronic organ players as well.
-It becomes obvious that the sound of a spring reverb must be a classic, when it becomes available as a software plug-in for computer based recording systems.
+While there are some excellent DSP (digital signal processor) based reverb systems that sound very natural, the unique sound of spring reverb tanks is still preferred by a great many guitarists and many electric/ electronic organ players as well.
+It becomes obvious that the sound of a spring reverb must be a classic when it becomes available as a software plug-in for computer based recording systems.

-For detailed info on the history of reverb, it's hard to go past the Accutronics website.
+For detailed info on the history of reverb, the first stop will often be the Accutronics website.
 There is also a lot of information provided showing various drive methods, a simple recovery amplifier, overload characteristics, and much more.

 With this in mind, and given that I have a reverb design amongst the projects, there is actually nothing specified as to the best tank to use to ensure good performance.
 I have an old 4FB2A1A tank that was used for some of the tests described.
-This tank is a Type 4, and has drive coil impedance of 1,475 ohms (~1.5k), pickup coil impedance of 2,250 ohms (2.2k) and is designed for long reverb time (2.75-4 seconds).
+This tank is a Type 4, and has drive coil impedance of 1,475 ohms (~1.5k), pickup coil impedance of 2,250 ohms (2.2k) and is designed for medium reverb time (1.75 to 3.0 seconds).
 All this information is available from the Accutronics website and can also be seen below.

 It should be mentioned that the info provided is often at variance with reality.
 A measurement of inductance (for example) gives a very different value from that calculated, but an impedance scan shows that the quoted figures are fairly close.
 Inductance measurements on transducers often give incorrect results, because the coil resistance is high enough to trick the meter into claiming the inductance is much higher than it really is.

 Figure 1 shows a complete spring reverb tank.
 I was originally going to show a photo of one I already have, but it looked a bit too gruesome, so I got a new one to do some further experiments with.
-While the old one has seen better days (it's well over 20 years old) it still works perfectly.
+While the old one has seen better days (I think it's at least over 30 years old) it still works perfectly.
 The single biggest problem with it is that the input coil has a very high impedance, making it rather difficult to drive.
 The new tank is a 4AB3C1B - 8 ohms input, 2,250 ohms output, long delay.
 For all tank info, see Part Numbering Details, below.

 Above, you can see a close-up of the drive coil.
 All coils are colour coded to show their impedance.
 This info was not included in the Table 1, but it is included in Table 4 at the end of this article.
 It is also available from the Accutronics website.
 This can be helpful if the model number is missing or can't be read.

-The above scan was taken of an Accutronics 4FB2A1A reverb tank (my old one).
-I used a woofer tester (normally used for measuring Thiele-Small parameters of loudspeakers to do the impedance graph.
-The impedance was also verified using a vector impedance meter, and gave virtually identical results.
-The spikes at the high end of the sweep are caused by the measurement signal causing a disturbance in the springs, and confusing the reading.
+The above impedance scan was taken of an Accutronics 4FB2A1A reverb tank (my old one).
+I used a woofer tester normally used for measuring the Thiele-Small parameters of loudspeakers to do the impedance graph.
+The impedance was also verified using a vector impedance meter which gave virtually identical results.
+The spikes at the high end of the sweep are caused by the measurement signal causing a disturbance in the springs and confusing the reading.
 Although the impedance is different from the claimed or calculated value at various frequencies, the difference is inconsequential.
 In theory, the impedance at 6kHz should be around 8.8k, but is closer to 6.5k - while this might seem like a large error, it makes little or no difference to the way the tank behaves.

 The drive circuit for any spring reverb tank is critical - by far the most critical part of the final system.
 The drive coil has a nominal impedance specified at 1kHz, but it also has considerable inductance.
 It is actually quite difficult to drive properly.
 It is necessary to know the optimum drive level, but this is specified as a current, not a voltage.

 In order to produce a constant drive level into a coil as the frequency varies, it is necessary to drive the coil with an amplifier that produces constant current, rather than the much more familiar constant voltage.
 This can be done with equalisation, but it is preferable to use a dedicated amplifier with a high output impedance.
 This approach is easier, and it automatically adapts itself to the actual (as opposed to nominal) value of impedance at any frequency of interest.
-However, current drive accentuates the upper frequencies, and in some cases this may well be excessive.
+However, current drive may accentuate the upper frequencies, and in some cases this might be considered excessive.